 Done with your content in block structure!
 Now it’s time to save or publish your post.
 You may look at the Status and Visibility of it.
-Not only that, one can also assign Categories and Tags, and even Featured image to the post.
+Not only that, but one can also assign categories and tags, and even Featured images to the post.

 The standard visual editor has given us the ability to align left, right, and center.
 But assign no alignment.
 While with the Gutenberg WordPress editor, one can also align wide, and align full-width as well.
 Now, that’s a very similar feeling to Medium.

 4) Flexible drop-down interface